wrenchchatrepo/hbia2/scripts/utils/credentials/README.md

 ### Step 1: Store Credentials

+You have two options for storing credentials:

+#### Option 1: Store All Credentials at Once

-Run the storage script to securely add your organization details to the Keychain:
+Run the storage script to securely add all your organization details to the Keychain:

 ```bash
 cd /Users/dionedge/dev/hbia2/scripts/utils/credentials